Key takeaways:

 Bernard, A., et al. (2015).
 Dramatic reduction of clindamycin serum concentration in staphylococcal osteoarticular infection patients treated with the oral clindamycin-rifampicin combination.
 Journal of Infection.

 Centers for Disease Control and Prevention.
-(2020).
-Typhoid fever.
+(2024).
+About typhoid fever and paratyphoid fever.

 Centers for Disease Control and Prevention.
-(2022).
-General information.
+(2025).
+Cholera vaccines.

 Lee, J. H., et al. (2013).
 The synergistic effect of gentamicin and clindamycin on rocuronium-induced neuromuscular blockade.
 Korean Journal of Anesthesiology.